 However, this new system had significant associated costs.
 Chile's annual investment in education (at all levels, public and private) was equivalent to more than 6 per cent of gross domestic product (GDP) in 2016.
 In 2017, higher education made up 36 per cent of the education budget, equivalent to 2.5 per cent of GDP.
-The contribution of households to the financing of higher education dropped from 68 per cent in 2016 to 64 per cent in 2017, and is expected to drop further as the free tertiary education policy becomes universal.
+The contribution of house-holds to the financing of higher education dropped from 68 per cent in 2016 to 64 per cent in 2017, and is expected to drop further as the free tertiary education policy becomes universal.

 In 2014.
 Chile undertook a broad reform of its tax system, with the explicit objective of permanently increasing public spending on education and other social sectors.
 The reform aims to raise additional revenue equivalent to 3 per cent of GDP, while making the tax system more progressive.
 It included changes in the taxation of income of companies and individuals, changes to the tax incentives for saving and investment, and substantial increases in taxation on the consumption of goods harmful to health (tobacco, alcohol and sugary drinks).
 The reforms also strengthened tax enforcement, adopted special anti-avoidance rules, and included a general anti-avoidance clause in the tax code.
 Changes in taxation on capital gains sought to equalize taxation on capital and labour to further the progressivity of the entire tax system.
-As a result, taxes paid by the richest 1 per cent of the population are expected to rise from 2.4 per cent of GDP to 3.5 per cent, with almost 80 per cent of that rise coming from the richest 0.1 per cent.
+As a result, taxes paid by the richest 1 per cent of the population are expected to rise from 2.4 per cent of GDP to 3.5 per cent, with almost 80 per cent of that rise coming from the richest 0.1 per cent.59 extraction there would also be minimal extra administrative burdens to implement such pricing.
+The revenues need not be earmarked for climate-related spending, and policymakers can choose to cushion the impact on the poorest households, lower other burdensome taxes, reduce deficits, or fund other investments related to achieving the SDGs.